michisco/starter-hugo-academic/content/event/comics-games-factory-call-for-ideas/index.md

   games, content creation, webcomics and webtoon fields.

   As members of team GlaringBit games, my associate and I presented the Judith project.
-summary: Partecipating the call for ideas by Comics&Games Factory
+summary: Partecipating in the call for ideas by Comics&Games Factory
 location: Lucca
 date: 2022-06-30T18:46:42.566Z
 date_end: 2022-08-04T22:00:00.000Z